elba/elba/docs/src/usage/quick_start.rst

    "index/explicit" = { version = "0.1.5", index = "index+dir+../index" } # uses the index specified
    "directory/only" = { path = "../awesome" } # uses the package in the path specified
    "git/master" = { git = "https://github.com/doesnt/exist" } # uses the master branch
-   "git/explicit" = { git = "https://github.com/doesnt/exist", branch = "beta" } # "branch" can be an arbitrary git ref: a tag, commit, etc.
+   "git/explicit" = { git = "https://github.com/doesnt/exist", tag = "beta" } # "tag" can be an arbitrary git ref: a branch, a tag, commit, etc.

 For more information on the syntax regarding specifying and adding custom indices, see the chapters on :doc:`../reference/resolutions`